ARE YOU NEWLY ENGAGED?

 Share your engagement with acquaintances, colleagues and the rest of the world by posting on social media.

 Use hashtags like #IsaidYes #SheSaidYes #HeSaidYes and check out forums for newly engaged, there is a whole world for every step leading up to your wedding and it can be both fun and beneficial to check it out.

-Be careful not to share too many details of the wedding to the ones around you before the guest list is set; there is no fun in giving hopes and then end up upsetting people by having to uninvite them.
+Be careful not to share too many details of the wedding to the ones around you before the guest list is set; there is no fun in giving hopes and then end up upsetting people by uninviting them.

 II.
 Insure the ring

 Firstly, if the ring is too large or too small go back with it as soon as possible.
 Most places have a policy that they will fix it for no extra (or low) cost within a certain time of purchase.

 Secondly, insure it.
 Even if it is not the most expensive item it will be one of your most treasured belongings and that is worth covering.
 See with your insurance company what they advice you to do.